aspose-words/Aspose.Words-Documentation/cpp/developer-guide/programming-with-documents/working-with-document/find-and-replace/_index.md

 While applying the find and replace operation, you can ignore certain segments of the text.
 So, certain parts of the text can be excluded from the search, and the find and replace can be applied only to the remaining parts.

-Aspose.Words provides multiple find and replace properties for ignoring text such as [IgnoreDeleted](https://apireference.aspose.com/words/cpp/class/aspose.words.replacing.find_replace_options), [IgnoreFields](https://apireference.aspose.com/words/cpp/class/aspose.words.replacing.find_replace_options#get_ignorefields_const), and [IgnoreInserted](https://apireference.aspose.com/words/cpp/class/aspose.words.replacing.find_replace_options#get_ignoreinserted_const).
+Aspose.Words provides many find and replace properties for ignoring text such as [IgnoreDeleted](https://apireference.aspose.com/words/cpp/class/aspose.words.replacing.find_replace_options), [IgnoreFields](https://apireference.aspose.com/words/cpp/class/aspose.words.replacing.find_replace_options#get_ignorefields_const), [IgnoreFootnotes](https://apireference.aspose.com/words/cpp/class/aspose.words.replacing.find_replace_options#get_ignorefootnotes_const), and [IgnoreInserted](https://apireference.aspose.com/words/cpp/class/aspose.words.replacing.find_replace_options#get_ignoreinserted_const).

 The following code example shows how to ignore text inside delete revisions: